Doctors vs bureaucrats: the death of Hamid Khazaei

 Mr Cahill is the wizard of immigration Oz with his fingers on the special effects.
 He reads the email.
 He gives his approval for Hamid’s transfer.

-Based on the email time stamps, this decision takes the ultimate decider less than three minutes.
+Based on the email time stamps, this decision takes the ultimate decider less than three minutes of thought.
 Hamid appears to have his magic ticket.

 But back on Manus, his rapid deterioration brings a new debate.
 Isn’t this getting so bad that Hamid should be airlifted to Brisbane for treatment?